 Sam Strike (Jackson), Vanessa Grasse (Lizzy White), Stephen Dorff (Sheriff Hal Hartman), Lili Taylor (Verna Sawyer Carson), Finn Jones (Deputy Sorrels), Sam Coleman (Bud), Jessica Madsen (Clarice), James Bloor (Ike), Christopher Adamson (Dr Lang), Dimo Alexiev (Drayton), Deyan Angelov (Nubbins), Boris Kabakchiev (Young Jed), Lorina Kamburova (Betty Hartman)

 Leatherface has been construed as a Leatherface origin story.
 You could argue that this is what The Texas Chainsaw Massacre: The Beginning set out to do but this avoids any connection to that film and focuses on the events that turned the young child Jeb into the Leatherface we know.
 In the final scene of the film, we see him putting the trademark sewn-up mask onto his scarred face.
 This does in effect make Leatherface into essentially a feature-length version of the first 25 minutes that Rob Zombie added to Halloween (2007) in which he tried to give Michael Myers motivation.
-I had problems with that as I did similar tales like Hannibal Rising (2007), Star Trek (2009), Oz: The Great and Powerful (2013), Maleficent (2014), Bates Motel (2013-7), Dracula Untold (2014), tv’s Gotham (2014– ) and Pan (2014), which take characters that work far more effectively when fully formed and attempt to explain how they came to be with laboriously schematic effect.
+I had problems with that as I did similar tales like the Star Wars prequel trilogy, Hannibal Rising (2007), Star Trek (2009), Oz: The Great and Powerful (2013), Maleficent (2014), Bates Motel (2013-7), Dracula Untold (2014), tv’s Gotham (2014-9), Pan (2014) and Cruella (2021), which take characters that work far more effectively when fully formed and attempt to explain how they came to be with laboriously schematic effect.

 The rest of Leatherface is average.
-The directors assigned are the French duo Alexandre Bustillo and Julien Maury who made the sensational, gore-drenched Inside (2007) and subsequently went onto the likes of Livide (2011) and Among the Living (2014), as well as the X is for Xylophone segment of ABCs of Death 2 (2014).
-You suspect that the producers hoped in signing on Alexandre Bustillo and Julien Maury that they’d get some of the rawness of Inside.
+The directors assigned are the French duo Alexandre Bustillo and Julien Maury who made the sensational, gore-drenched Inside (2007) and went onto the likes of Livide (2011) and Among the Living (2014), as well as the X is for Xylophone segment of ABCs of Death 2 (2014), and subsequent to this Kandisha (2020) and The Deep House (2021).
+You suspect that the producers hoped in signing on Bustillo and Maury that they’d get some of the rawness of Inside.
 That was commendable thinking but the results on screen are tame.
 There is gore present but mostly forgettable.
-The one most perverse image we get is the sex scene with Jessica Madsen where she is seen in a doggy position licking and nibbling (?) a severed head.
+The one most perverse image we get is the sex scene with Jessica Madsen where she is seen licking and nibbling (?) a severed head.